The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Rondale Moore 2021 NFL Draft profile.

 2019 Stats: 29 receptions, 387 receiving yards, two touchdowns catches, 13.3 yards per catch (in 4 games played)

 Purdue recruited Moore out of Louisville Trinity High School, where he was the 2017 Kentucky Gatorade Player of the Year.
 Moore proved he deserved those accolades, as he made an impact as a freshman.
 In 2018, Moore hauled in 114 passes for 1,258 yards and 12 touchdown catches.
 The Boilermakers won six games that season, but lost in the Music City Bowl.
 He suffered a hamstring injury in 2019 and only played in four games.
 Moore totaled 29 catches for 387 yards and two touchdown catches.
 Without Moore, Purdue limped to a 4-8 record.
+In 2020, Moore had 35 receptions for 270 yards.
+Purdue had a 2-4 record for the season.

 Moore is now healthy and preparing to play in the NFL.
 He is currently projected to be selected very early in the 2021 NFL Draft.